 He brought a Brooklyn swagger to WWE, becoming a fan-favorite underdog with a unique streetwise charisma.

-Born Jayson Anthony Paul in Brooklyn, New York, JTG's wrestling journey began on the independent circuit before catching WWE's eye.
-He found his greatest fame as one half of Cryme Tyme alongside Shad Gaspard, a tag team that resonated with audiences through their exaggerated, humorous 'thug' personas and undeniable chemistry.
-Their entrance, interrupting other matches to 'rob' the audience, became a cult favorite.
-While tag team gold eluded them, JTG cultivated a loyal following for his underdog spirit and crisp in-ring style.
-After the team's dissolution, he carved out a solo career as a resilient competitor on WWE's lower-card, known for his surprising victories and a memoir that offered a candid look at the wrestling business.
-His legacy is that of a performer who maximized every opportunity, turning a specific character into a lasting memory for a generation of fans.
+Jayson Anthony Paul, born in Brooklyn, New York, found his greatest success as one half of Cryme Tyme alongside Shad Gaspard.
+The tag team resonated with audiences through exaggerated, humorous 'thug' personas and undeniable chemistry.
+Their entrance—interrupting matches to 'rob' the audience—became a cult favorite.
+Tag team gold eluded them, but JTG cultivated a loyal following for his underdog spirit and crisp in-ring style.
+After the team dissolved, he carved a solo career in WWE’s lower card, surprising opponents and later publishing a candid memoir about the wrestling business.
+He turned a specific character into a lasting memory for a generation of fans.

 1981–1996